azure-octo/dapr-apim-demo/README.md

 ### Policy Management

-APIM [Policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#--policies) are defined in XML and sequentially executed on each request and/or response.
+APIM [Policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#--policies) are defined in XML and are sequentially executed on each request and/or response.
+To configure 3 Dapr APIs, we will create 1 global and 3 API-specific policies.

 #### Global Policy

-To start with, we will create a global `inbound` policy for all APIs to authorize and rate-limit all requests on all operations.
-This simple global policy will define 2 authorization tokens and rate limit all requests to 120 calls per minute.
+The global `inbound` policy will authorize tokens and rate-limit all requests on all operations to 120 calls per minute.

-> Note, for simplicity, this demo is using opaque strings which will be compared to request header.
-APIM supports many different ways of authentication (e.g. JWT tokens).
-Also, the rate limit quota we defined here is being shared across all the self-hosted gateway replicas.
-So, in a default configuration where there are 2 replicas, this policy would actually be 60 calls per minute.
+> Note, while APIM supports many different ways of authentication, for simplicity, this demo will use opaque strings which will be compared to header value in each request.
+Also, the rate limit quota we defined here is being shared across all the replicas of self-hosted gateway.
+In default configuration, where there are 2 replicas, this policy would actually be half of the permitted calls per minute.

 ```xml
 <policies>